 Figure 1.
 The Plan the Release process goal.

 In Figure 1 you see the process goal diagram for how a team may plan the initial release of a software-based solution.
 Notice how a plan may address schedule/time, cost, value, staffing considerations or combinations thereof.

-You can see on the goal diagram that there are eight decision points that you need to consider when planning a release, and that each of these decision points have options.
+You can see on the goal diagram that there are eight decision points that you need to consider when planning a release and that each of these decision points has options.
 When there is an arrow beside the list of options, we say that the options are ordered; when there is no arrow, they are unordered.

 In the case of ordered options, we’ve been able to rank the relative effectiveness of the options, with the most effective options towards the top of the list and the least effective options towards the bottom.
 It is important to note that the rankings shown in Figure 1 are for software teams, although we suspect the rankings are likely to hold true for non-software teams too.

 Options for Level of Detail in a Release Plan

 I believe that there are four options for planning the release of a solution; although I recognize that there may be more and that you may be able to combine strategies.
 As you can see in Figure 1, there is an arrow beside the options list indicating that it’s ordered.
 From most effective to least effective, the options are: